ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. topic:: **Detect**

-   The text *Detect* mode will determine that a match was correctly made if the text scraped from the RoI matches the condition specified in the first two fields.
+   The text *Detect* mode will determine that a match was correctly made if the text scraped from the region of interest
+   :rawhtml:`<a href="../basic_concepts/glossary.html#glossary-region-of-interest"><i class="fa fa-tiny fa-question-circle" style="vertical-align:top;"></i></a>`
+   matches the condition specified in the first two fields.

 * **Mode:**  Determines how the text is interpreted, setting the criterion to one of these 3 methods:

-   * **Regex**  The recognized text is considered matched only if it satisfies the regular expression in the :guilabel:`Regex` field
+  * **Regex**  The recognized text is considered matched only if it satisfies the regular expression in the :guilabel:`Regex` field.
+The regular expression syntax is governed by the |python-regex-lib|.
-   * **Number**  The recognized text is considered matched only if it results in a number that satisfy the condition selected in the :guilabel:`Logic` field (e.g., "greater than zero")
+  * **Number**  The recognized text is considered matched only if it results in a number that satisfy the condition selected in the :guilabel:`Logic` field (e.g., "greater than zero").
   * **Date**  The recognized text is considered matched only if it results in day and time that satisfies the time interval selected in the :guilabel:`Logic` field  (e.g., "last hour", "last day", etc.)

 .. todo::

    In Designer, for the Text object type:

-   * FM:  What's the difference between *detect* and *map*?
-(Is Map for autopopulating a map in Editor with a set of scraped words?)  **A:  No, but similar.
-Try it out.**
-     **There is a bug ATM that keeps it from populating.**
    * FM:  What kind of reg-ex patterns are accepted?